 I was skeptical at first as I knew the trial process was intense and a lot of applicants get rejected.
 Still, I had no other option to either give it a fair shot or to go back to the monotonous 9-5 gigs.

 I went ahead and applied, and to my surprise, I got the reply from the HR team and before I could realize, I was in the trials pool.

-I worked my ass off and with positive vibes of everyone around me, and with the lady luck for sure – I was offered a full time position at Automattic as a Happiness Engineer.
+I worked my ass off and with grace from almighty, positive vibes of everyone around me, and with the lady luck for sure – I was offered a full time position at Automattic as a Happiness Engineer.